 Canada is a signatory to GATS which permits individuals of signatory countries to work in Canada with a work permit but without HRSDC confirmation.

 Although similar to the NAFTA provisions, GATS has unique requirements for professionals and restrictions on the length of time spent in Canada.
-Click here for the text of GATS.
+Click here for more information on GATS.

 Types of Work Permits